- Can I cancel anytime?

 What is cloud transcoding?

-Cloud transcoding means that all live streams are transcoded by Vimeo for optimal playback in the Vimeo player.
-This provides viewers with the most beautiful experience possible for their device and bandwidth, keeps your required outbound bandwidth to a minimum, and saves you the trouble of using expensive encoding equipment.
+Cloud transcoding means that all live streams are transcoded by Vimeo into different resolutions and bitrates to allow for optimal playback in the Vimeo player.
+This provides viewers with the best experience possible for their device and bandwidth, keeps your required outbound bandwidth to a minimum, and saves you the trouble of using expensive encoding equipment.

 What network ports are needed to stream?

-All encoders use various internet ports to communicate with Vimeo Live, all of which need to be made open to both incoming and outgoing communication.
+All encoders use various internet ports to communicate with Vimeo, all of which need to be made open to both incoming and outgoing communication.